 Hailed by The New York Times as possessing "a deep reservoir of expressive devices" and by the Los Angeles Times as "dramatically and gratifyingly juicy," soprano Justine Aronson’s repertoire spans the traditional and the contemporary, with performances that adventurously embrace the unexpected.

-Highlights of recent seasons include engagements with the Los Angeles Philharmonic and LA Phil's Chamber Music series, On Site Opera, Lyric Fest of Philadelphia, Mirror Visions Ensemble, Five Boroughs Music Festival, the Isabella Stewart Gardner Museum, Wild Shore New Music Festival, and Eighth Blackbird, among others.
-Recent workshops include the roles of gene and actress for Iphigenia, created by Wayne Shorter and Esperanza Spalding, and the role of The Assistant for David Lang’s prisoner of the state with the New York Philharmonic.
+Highlights of the current season include engagements with The Guggenheim’s Work & Process Residency, The American Opera Project, On Site Opera, and Mirror Visions Ensemble, and in recent seasons with Lyric Fest of Philadelphia, Los Angeles Philharmonic and LA Phil's Chamber Music series, Five Boroughs Music Festival, the Isabella Stewart Gardner Museum, Wild Shore New Music, and Eighth Blackbird, among others.
+Recent workshops include the role of Nicola/Lakmé with Guggenheim/Thresh Dance, the roles of gene and actress for Iphigenia, created by Wayne Shorter and Esperanza Spalding, and the role of The Assistant for David Lang’s prisoner of the state with the New York Philharmonic.

-Along with Sarah Goldfeather, Justine is one half of the voice-violin duo CIPHER, which champions new works by female composers.
-Since its 2017 West Coast tour, they have gone on to collaborate with Grammy-nominated pianist Pascal LeBoeuf for performances in New York City.
-The duo was in residence at Avaloch Farm Music Institute in Summer 2018, toured the Midwest alongside Nick Photinos (Eighth Blackbird) in December 2018, and appeared in residence at Wild Shore New Music in Alaska in 2019.
+Previously, Justine was one half of the voice-violin duo CIPHER (with Sarah Goldfeather), which championed new works by female composers.
+The duo performed on short tours and collaborated with artists including Grammy-nominated pianist Pascal LeBoeuf in New York City performances and Nick Photinos (Eighth Blackbird) during their Midwest tour in 2018.
+CIPHER was in residence at Avaloch Farm Music Institute in Summer 2018 and at Wild Shore New Music in Alaska in 2019.

-Justine has appeared in concert as a soloist with Lucerne Festival Academy, Bang on a Can Summer Festival, Bard Music Festival, String Orchestra of Brooklyn, Carlsbad Music Festival, Brightwork New Music, Princeton Pro Musica, Reno Kantorei, Choral Arts Society of Philadelphia, Masterwork Chorale, gnarwhallaby, and the Westminster Summer Festival.
-For the HEAR NOW Music Festival, Justine premiered William Kraft’s orchestrations of his Settings of Pierrot Lunaire, a performance for which she received critical acclaim.
-Previous seasons also included appearances with the Metropolitan Opera Guild, New Jersey Chamber Singers, and Synchromy Music.
+Justine has appeared in concert as a soloist with the Los Angeles Philharmonic, Manhattan Choral Ensemble, Urban Playground Chamber Orchestra, Lucerne Festival Academy, Bang on a Can Summer Festival, Bard Music Festival, String Orchestra of Brooklyn, Carlsbad Music Festival, Brightwork New Music, Princeton Pro Musica, Reno Kantorei, Choral Arts Society of Philadelphia, Masterwork Chorale, gnarwhallaby, and the Westminster Summer Festival.
+For the HEAR NOW Music Festival, Justine premiered William Kraft’s orchestrations of his Settings of Pierrot Lunaire, a performance for which she received critical acclaim and accolades from the composer.

-Justine enjoys continuing relationships with Opera Philadelphia, the New York Festival of Song, The Industry, Brooklyn Art Song Society, and wild Up, among others.
+Justine enjoys continuing relationships with The Industry, the New York Festival of Song, Brooklyn Art Song Society, and Mirror Visions Ensemble, among others.
 In opera and chamber opera repertoire, she has portrayed roles including Oscar (Un ballo in maschera), Despina (Così fan tutte), Yum-Yum (The Mikado), Monica (The Medium), Nuria (Ainadamar), Yniold (Pelléas et Mélisande), and she covered the role of Lisa for the NYC premiere of David T. Little’s Dog Days produced by Beth Morrison Projects.

-Justine resides in Brooklyn with Henrietta, her twelve-pound terrier mix who may also be part cat or guinea pig.
+Justine resides in Brooklyn with Henrietta, her twelve-pound chihuahua mix who may also be part cat or guinea pig.